There are some great ways of using natural botanicals to decorate your home

 The pic below is of a garland I made for my tree a couple of years ago.
 Dried orange slices are easy to buy online, or leave fresh orange slices in a cool oven (30degC) for a few hours to dry out.
 My garland was threaded with natural raffia.

-This pic was taken in my kitchen.
-Again, I threaded the dried chillies together using natural raffia.
+Again, I made a garland by threading the dried chillies together using natural raffia.
 I pierced a hole just under the stalk on the chilli.
-They are a lovely shade of glossy dark burgundy red.
+Chillies are a lovely shade of glossy dark burgundy red, perfect for Christmas.

 This garland was on display in a laurel tree outside my house last year – see the post on how I made the garland.
 It comprises of a length of cinnamon sticks threaded with florists wire, decorated at intervals with ribbon and orange slices.

 Here are two garlands I have bought ready-made.
 Ready-made garlands can be expensive, but might act as inspiration in future years!
-This first one shows how simple it can be to thread different items onto a string for an impressive effect.
+It can be a simple task to thread different items onto a string for an impressive effect.

 This second ready-made Christmas garland would be simple to copy at home, and it would be lovely if the items used had been collected on a winter walk!
 It would be very simple to make twig bundles like the ones shown, tied together with string or florists wire.